-Three Ways to Stitch Needlepoint Letters
+Four Ways to Stitch Needlepoint Letters

 Many needlepoint canvases have lettering, and if the lines are thin, the letters can be tricky to stitch.
-Here are three ideas for stitching needlepoint letters, at least one of which should suit the words on your canvas.
+Here are four ideas for stitching needlepoint letters, at least one of which should suit the words on your canvas.

 1. Use a Back Stitch For Needlepoint Lettering

 The beauty of a back stitch is that it can follow the lines on the canvas regardless of the direction.
-Also, you can use a thinner thread for thin lines, or a thicker thread to fatten the letters.
+Also, you can use a thinner thread for thin lines, or a thicker thread to 'fatten' the letters.

-This Busy Being Fabulous needlepoint design has letters created using a Back stitch.
-Super simple, just make stitches of varying lengths that follow the letters on the canvas.
-You can stitch straight onto the canvas and then fill in around the lettering with your other stitches, or you can surface-embroider the letters on at the end, which is what we did with this Patience Tested needlepoint design.
+You can stitch directly onto the canvas and then fill in around the lettering with your other stitches (not too closely; it's OK to leave some room), or you can surface-embroider the letters on top of the underlying Tent stitches, which is what we did here.

 2. Needlepoint Lettering in a Cross Stitch